djpedregal/UComp/README.md

 Another important issue is that it is fully coded in C++.
 This ensures optimal execution speed and the possibility to 'link' it to many popular environments by just writing the appropriate wrapper functions.
 At the moment there are versions written in R (installable from CRAN repository, [here](https://cran.r-project.org/web/packages/UComp/index.html)), and MATLAB and Octave in this repository.

+## Installation:

+UComp is written in C++.
+To make it functional in MATLAB you need to compile the toolbox by means of the function mexUComp.
+You need to download Armadillo C++ library and have access to Lapack and BLAS libraries.
+Depending on your particular configuration such libraries may be already installed, otherwise proper insntallation would be needed prior to installing UComp (more details in section 3.2 of the manual).
+In most systems mexUComp only needs the first input that tells the folder where Armadillo library is located.

 ## References:

 Harvey, AC (1989).
 Forecasting, structural time series models and the Kalman filter.
 Cambridge university press.